kagiko/vaultwarden-wiki/Hardening-Guide.md

 ## Run as a non-root user

 The bitwarden_rs Docker image is configured to run the container process as the `root` user by default.
 This allows bitwarden_rs to read/write any data [bind-mounted](https://docs.docker.com/storage/bind-mounts/) into the container without permission issues, even if that data is owned by another user (e.g., your user account on the Docker host).
-As a general policy, it's better security-wise to run processes with the minimum privileges required, though this is somewhat less of a concern with programs written in a memory-safe language like Rust.
+The default configuration provides a good balance of security and usability -- running as root within an unprivileged Docker container provides a reasonable level of isolation on its own, while also making setup easier for users who aren't necessarily well-versed in how to manage ownership/permissions on Linux.
+However, as a general policy, it's better security-wise to run processes with the minimum privileges required; this is somewhat less of a concern with programs written in a memory-safe language like Rust, but note that bitwarden_rs does also use some library code written in C (SQLite, OpenSSL, MySQL, PostgreSQL, etc.).

 To run the container process (bitwarden_rs) as a non-root user (uid/gid 1000) in Docker:

-    docker run -u 1000:1000 -e ROCKET_PORT=8080 -p <host-port>:8080 [...other args...] bitwardenrs/server:latest
+    docker run -u 1000:1000 -e ROCKET_PORT=8080 -p <host-port>:8080 \
+           [...other args...] \
+           bitwardenrs/server:latest

-The default user in many Linux distros has uid/gid 1000 (run the `id` command to verify), so this is a good value to use if you prefer to be able to easily access your bitwarden_rs data without changing to another user, but you can adjust the uid/gid as needed. `ROCKET_PORT` defaults to 80, and needs to be 1024 or higher when running as a non-root user.
+The default user in many Linux distros has uid/gid 1000 (run the `id` command to verify), so this is a good value to use if you prefer to be able to easily access your bitwarden_rs data without changing to another user, but you can adjust the uid/gid as needed.
+Note that you'll most likely need to specify a numeric uid/gid, because the bitwarden_rs container doesn't share the same mapping of user/group names to uid/gid (e.g., compare the `/etc/passwd` and `/etc/group` files in the container to the ones on the Docker host).

+ `ROCKET_PORT` defaults to 80, which is a [privileged port](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html); it needs to be 1024 or higher when running as a non-root user, or else you'll get a permission denied error when bitwarden_rs attempts to bind and listen for connections on that port.

 To do the same in `docker-compose`: